-Since overhead FCO luminaires will illuminate areas much wider than the path, low wattage bollard lighting should be used such that the bollard-mounted lights are directed down to the path.
-The fixture should be shielded such that the illumination pattern is approximately limited to the path width.
+Since overhead FCO luminaires will illuminate areas much wider than the path, low wattage bollard lighting should be used such that the bollard-mounted lights are directed down and along the path.
+The fixture should be FCO and shielded or lensed such that the illumination pattern is approximately limited to the path width.